cuthbertLab/music21/buildDoc/rst/moduleNote.rst

 .. class:: Tie

-    Object added to notes that are tied to other notes
+    Object added to notes that are tied to other notes.
+The `type` value is generally one of start or stop.

     >>> note1 = Note()
     >>> note1.tie = Tie("start")